opengeospatial/ogc-feat-geo-json/README.md

 Work on the specification takes place in [GitHub issues](https://github.com/opengeospatial/ogc-feat-geo-json/issues), so browse there to get a good idea of what is happening, as well as past decisions.

-Recordings of meetings can be found on the [OGC portal](https://portal.ogc.org/index.php?m=projects&a=view&project_id=660&tab=2&artifact_id=97658) (access for members of the OGC and the OGC Features and Geometries JSON Standards Working Group).
+If you are on OGC Agora, here is the link to the [OGC Features and Geometries JSON SWG](https://agora.ogc.org/c/overview-716747/).

 ## Contributing